juice-shop/multi-juicer/guides/llm/llm.md

 ```

 1. When a team is created, the balancer generates a random token and stores it in a Kubernetes Secret.
 This token is mounted as the `LLM_API_KEY` environment variable in the JuiceShop pod.
-2. The JuiceShop chatbot config is automatically set to point at the internal `multijuicer-llm-gateway` service instead of the real LLM API.
+2. The JuiceShop chatbot config is automatically set to point at the internal `multijuicer-internal` service instead of the real LLM API.
 3. When JuiceShop makes a chat completion request, the gateway validates the team token, replaces it with the real API key, and forwards the request upstream.
 4. The gateway extracts token usage from responses (including SSE streams) and periodically writes per-team input/output token counts to the team's deployment annotations (`multi-juicer.owasp-juice.shop/llmInputTokens` and `multi-juicer.owasp-juice.shop/llmOutputTokens`).